rpmuller/ePubs/WP1.md

 to introduce a higher level of culture than that to which they were accustomed.
 When Pericles was growing old, his opponents began a campaign against him by attacking his friends.
-They accused Phcidias of embezzling some of the gold that was to be employed on his statues.
-They passed a law permitting impeachment of those who did not practise religion and taught theories about "the things on high."
+They accused Pheidias of embezzling some of the gold that was to be employed on his statues.
+They passed a law permitting impeachment of those who did not practice religion and taught theories about "the things on high."
 Under this law, they prosecuted Anaxagoras, who was accused of teaching that the sun was a red-hot stone and the moon was earth.
 (The same accusation was repeated by